Documentary film: Romanticism

-City-symphony
+City symphony

-The city-symphony sub film genre consisted of avant-garde films during the 1920s and 1930s.
+The "city symphony" sub film genre consisted of avant-garde films during the 1920s and 1930s.
 These films were particularly influenced by modern art, namely Cubism, Constructivism, and Impressionism.
-According to art historian and author Scott Macdonald, city-symphony films can be described as, "An intersection between documentary and avant-garde film: an avant-doc"; however, A.L.
+According to art historian and author Scott MacDonald, city symphony films can be described as, "An intersection between documentary and avant-garde film: an avant-doc"; however, A.L.
 Rees suggests regarding them as avant-garde films.

 Early titles produced within this genre include: Manhatta (New York; dir.
 Paul Strand, 1921); Rien que les heures/Nothing But The Hours (France; dir.
 Alberto Cavalcanti, 1926); Twenty Four Dollar Island (dir.
-Robert J. Flaherty, 1927); Études sur Paris (dir.
+Robert J. Flaherty, 1927); Moscow (dir.
+Mikhail Kaufman, 1927); Études sur Paris (dir.
 André Sauvage, 1928); The Bridge (1928) and Rain (1929), both by Joris Ivens; São Paulo, Sinfonia da Metrópole (dir.
 Adalberto Kemeny, 1929), Berlin: Symphony of a Metropolis (dir.
 Walter Ruttmann, 1927); Man with a Movie Camera (dir.
-Dziga Vertov, 1929) and Douro, Faina Fluvial (dir.
-Manoel de Oliveira, 1931).
+Dziga Vertov, 1929); Douro, Faina Fluvial (dir.
+Manoel de Oliveira, 1931); and Rhapsody in Two Languages (dir.
+Gordon Sparling, 1934).

-A city-symphony film, as the name suggests, is most often based around a major metropolitan city area and seeks to capture the life, events and activities of the city.
+A city symphony film, as the name suggests, is most often based around a major metropolitan city area and seeks to capture the life, events and activities of the city.
 It can use abstract cinematography (Walter Ruttman's Berlin) or may use Soviet montage theory (Dziga Vertov's, Man with a Movie Camera).
-Most importantly, a city-symphony film is a form of cinepoetry, shot and edited in the style of a "symphony".
+Most importantly, a city symphony film is a form of cinepoetry, shot and edited in the style of a "symphony".

-The European continental tradition (See: Realism) focused on humans within human-made environments, and included the so-called "city-symphony" films such as Walter Ruttmann's, Berlin: Symphony of a Metropolis (of which Grierson noted in an article that Berlin, represented what a documentary should not be); Alberto Cavalcanti's, Rien que les heures; and Dziga Vertov's Man with a Movie Camera.
+The European continental tradition (See: Realism) focused on humans within human-made environments, and included the so-called city symphony films such as Walter Ruttmann's, Berlin: Symphony of a Metropolis (of which Grierson noted in an article that Berlin, represented what a documentary should not be); Alberto Cavalcanti's, Rien que les heures; and Dziga Vertov's Man with a Movie Camera.
 These films tend to feature people as products of their environment, and lean towards the avant-garde.